-The entire school community of Sun Hill Junior School is committed to providing a safe, secure environment in which all can flourish.
+The entire school community of Sun Hill Junior School is committed to fostering a safe environment where everyone flourishes to make a difference to themselves and others.
 We are passionate about supporting the needs of all children so that each and every child is equally included in the life of our school and that diversity, respect and tolerance are celebrated.
 We strongly believe in the importance of the well-being of our extended school family - families, trustees and our local community - and our role in supporting this.